ckeen/FastDome/README.md

 ## Indoor geodesic dome (70cm radius)

+(I'll put some math in a couple of days)
-For a 70cm radius we'll need 30 A=35cm tubes and 35 B=45cm tubes.
-The fractions of the diameter are given by 0.54653and 0.61803 respectively.
+For a 70cm radius we'll need 35cm tubes (30) and 45cm tubes (35).
+I'll put some math here in a couple of days (check the references below).

+Have fun!

 ## References